bikeindex/bike_index/app/views/documentation/api_v2/_info_header.markdown

 #Bike Index API V2

 The Bike Index is open source.
-You can [view the source code on GitHub](https://github.com/bikeindex/bike_index)&mdash;the API is in [app/controllers/v2](https://github.com/bikeindex/bike_index/tree/master/app/controllers/api/v2) and the tests for it are in [spec/api/v2](https://github.com/bikeindex/bike_index/tree/master/spec/api/v2).
+You can [view the source code on GitHub](https://github.com/bikeindex/bike_index)&mdash;the API is in [app/controllers/api/v2](https://github.com/bikeindex/bike_index/tree/master/app/controllers/api/v2) and the tests for it are in [spec/api/v2](https://github.com/bikeindex/bike_index/tree/master/spec/api/v2).

 If you encounter any errors here (or anywhere on the Bike Index), please [submit an issue on GitHub](https://github.com/bikeindex/bike_index/issues/new).

 If you have questions contact [seth@bikeindex.org](mailto:seth@bikeindex.org").

-This documentation is temporarily displaying the port number in the demo requests - e.g. [bikeindex.org:**443**/api/v2/bikes_search](https://bikeindex.org/api/v2/bikes_search).
+This documentation displays the port number in the demo requests - e.g. [bikeindex.org:**443**/api/v2/bikes_search](https://bikeindex.org/api/v2/bikes_search).
 While this works, it's unnecessary.
 You can remove the `:443` - e.g. bikeindex.org/api/v2/bikes_search.

 *This documentation isn't tested or supported in IE, we recommend you use a different browser*